fspoettel/linkding-on-fly/README.md

 #### Litestream - Create Backblaze B2 Bucket and Application Key

-> ℹ️ If you want to use another storage provider, check litestream's ["Replica Guides"](https://litestream.io/guides/#replica-guides) section and adjust the config as needed.

 Log into [Backblaze B2](https://secure.backblaze.com/user_signin.htm) and [create a bucket](https://litestream.io/guides/backblaze/#create-a-bucket).
 Once created, you will see the bucket's name and endpoint.
 You will use these later to populate `LITESTREAM_REPLICA_BUCKET` and `LITESTREAM_REPLICA_ENDPOINT` in the `fly.toml` configuration.

 Next, create [an application key](https://litestream.io/guides/backblaze/#create-a-user) for the bucket.
 Once created, you will see the `keyID` and `applicationKey`.
 Add these to Fly's secret store: